Alexis Mané: Club career

 Mané is a youth exponent from En Avant de Guingamp.
 He made his Ligue 1 debut on 12 August 2016 against Monaco.
 Not retained by Guingamp at the end of the 2016–17 season, Mané joined Les Herbiers VF in June 2017.
 Lacking game time, he moved to Vendée Fontenay Foot in January 2018.

 In June 2018, Mané joined the reserve team at FC Nantes, playing in Championnat National 2.
 After two seasons at the club, he was one of nine players released at the premature conclusion of the 2019–20 campaign.

 In May 2020, Mané joined newly promoted Championnat National side Sète.

 On 8 July 2022, Mané moved to Le Puy.

+On 2 November 2023, Mané joined FC Versailles 78.
+In July 2024, he then moved to Championnat National 2 club Bourges Foot 18.

 Personal life

 Mané was born in France and is of Senegalese descent.
 His sister, Marie, is a professional basketballer in France.